 Earlier in the post, you will see size charts that show the most common sizes in ringed and notebook inserts.
 We don’t include a chart for spiral, hardbound, or disc planners.
 There are way too many and, to be honest, we are not familiar with sizing on planners we do not currently make designs for.

 CityGirl Planners was born out of a love of designing functional pages to create an organized life for us and our customers.
 We create simple, modern, functional designs so you can build your perfect planner.

 Why should you have to fit our style with our colors?
 Get creative all over ours…do you like bold colors this week…maybe neutrals the next?
 Nothing, just a plain Jane?
 You got it!
 What good is your planner if it doesn’t speak to your soul?
-We want you to live, breathe and be inspired in with your planning.
+We want you to live, breathe, and be inspired in your planning.

 ONE LAST THING

 So, you have picked out your perfect planner binder/cover.
 Now you are on the hunt to make it truly you with more calendars or functional designs.
 Something very important needs to be mentioned.
 Please, please, please measure the inserts you currently have in your ring binder before purchasing any inserts/refills.
 If you don’t have your binder yet, contact the manufacturer for the refill size that fits their planner.
 I cannot stress this enough.
 The measurements are more important than purchasing by name.
 We use the names that major manufacturers adopted when we originated back in 2014.
 If the names for certain measurements have shifted with new makers entering the market, we are still going to use what we started with.
 There is a post on our blog regarding a common ordering error in Personal and A6 size rings.